 - Synchronise that profile continuously in your marketing automation package and your CRM.

-- Introduce smart forms now.
-Your marketing automation tool ensures that your visitor does not see the same CTA twice.
-Does he subscribe to a newsletter or want to download a whitepaper?
-Then you have the possibility to register his name and e-mail address.
-This information is sent to your CRM and stored in a cookie.
-This way, you can now perfectly follow the path that the visitor takes on your website.
-What's more, a bit of a marketing automation tool even recovers from that cookie the route that this visitor took before he registered.
-Mautic for instance - Dazzle's partner for marketing automation - will look at what this visitor has viewed in the past and will count that in the lead score.
+- Introduce smart forms.
+Your marketing automation tool ensures that your visitor doesn’t see the same CTA twice.
+Does he subscribe to a newsletter or want to download a white paper?
+Then you have the option of recording his name and e-mail address, for example.
+These data are sent to your CRM and stored in a cookie.
+So from now on you can perfectly follow the path that the visitor takes on your website.
+What’s more, a bit of a marketing automation tool even recovers from that cookie the route that this visitor took before he registered.
+Mautic for example – the partner of Dazzle for marketing automation – will in this way look at what this visitor has viewed in the past and count it in the lead score.
 Do you then invite that same visitor to a webinar?
-Then they will see a form in which the known data are already filled in, completed with one or two extra fields that can be used to further complete the profile.
+Then he will see a form in which the known data are already filled in, supplemented by one or two additional fields with which the profile can be further completed.